Why You Need to Visit Óbidos and The Best Things to Do

-One of the most charming cities you can visit in Portugal is easily Obidos.
+One of the most charming towns you can visit in Portugal is easily Obidos.
 Full of cobblestone streets, medieval charm, and blue and white-washed architecture, Obidos is everything you could ask for when it comes to a unique Portuguese town to visit.
-In this Portugal guide, you will learn some of the best things to do when visiting Obidos, travel tips, and more!
+In this guide, you will learn some of the best things to do when visiting Obidos, travel tips, and more!

 Additionally, you will find a map with all the spots for you to save!